lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during EDHOC execution (see {{transport}}) or in subsequent applications of  EDHOC, e.g., in OSCORE (see {{ci-oscore}}).
 The connection identifiers do not have any cryptographic purpose in EDHOC.

-Connection identifiers in EDHOC are byte strings or integers, encoded in CBOR.
-One byte connection identifiers (the integers -24 to 23 and the empty CBOR byte string h'') are realistic in many scenarios as most constrained devices only have a few connections.
-An endpoint may choose to select only integer or only byte string connection identifiers.
+Connection identifiers in EDHOC are CBOR byte strings.
+Since most constrained devices only have a few connections short identifiers are desirable in many cases.
+However, except for the empty byte string h'' which encodes as as one byte (0x40), all byte strings are CBOR encoded as two or more bytes.
+Therefore EDHOC specifies certain byte strings to be represented as CBOR ints on the wire, see {{bstr-repr}}.

 ### Selection of Connection Identifiers